-I have been writing this blog now for over three years, have had almost 500,000 visitors, and have responded to over 2000 comments.
-No subject has attracted more attention than the removal of permanent teeth.
-A few skeptical readers have suggested that orthodontists remove teeth to make more money, because they are uneducated or old fashioned, or even that they just don’t care about the looks of their patients after treatment.
-I would like to use this month’s post to address these three concerns.
-One visitor suggested that orthodontists recommend the removal of teeth to make more money.
+One commentor on another blog suggested that orthodontists recommend the removal of teeth to make more money.
 The truth is that extraction treatment is more difficult, takes longer, requires more appointments, and is unquestionably LESS profitable.
-Another reader commented that we recommend removing teeth so that we can charge more.
+Another reader said that we recommend removing teeth so that we can charge more.
 Keep in mind that as specialists, orthodontists do not remove teeth.
 Instead, we refer patients back to their primary care dentists or oral surgeons for the necessary procedures.
 In truth, we make more money when teeth are NOT removed.
-If you honestly believe that your treatment plan was influenced by fees or profit, you really should seek a second opinion.
+If you honestly believe that your orthodontist's treatment plan was influenced by fees or profit, you really should seek a second opinion.

 All expansion in the lower arch occurs by tipping the teeth outward away from the center of the supporting bone.
 While abnormally constricted arches benefit by dental expansion, pushing them too far can move teeth right out of the gums and bone.
 Interproximal enamel reduction can be used in mild to moderately crowded patients, but not enough space can be created for those with severe crowding by merely sanding the sides of individual teeth.
 The lower teeth cannot be scooted back as far as in the upper arch because of the shape of the lower jaw.
 Additionally, even when patients choose surgery to move the entire lower jaw forward, this does not produce extra room in the arch for the alignment of crowded teeth.
 Although there are some heroic procedures like distraction osteogenesis and Wilkodontics, these procedures are invasive, expensive, and rare.